 Do you guys like Banana Cake?
+I have our family favorite homemade banana cake recipe with cool whip icing for you.
 My Dad loves banana cake and I’ve made it for him the past two times I’ve been in Arkansas.
 He’s a little spoiled.
 The recipe is my grandmother’s and I’m going to share it with you today.

 Owen Family Cookbook